sendess/Python_project/README.txt

 provides a tongue twister on the command !twister

 provides a random value on command !ran value,    where the value has default 100 (i.e. random number is chosen from within 1 and value)
+NOTE:
+If the token for your bot is mistakenly posted in any github profile, discord detects it and then changes your token automatically!!!!!